 Don’t be fooled by the cute characters who populate Julien Piau’s animated worlds.
-Beneath the inviting comfort of their childlike appearances lay dark narratives full of difficult emotions, which are rendered all the more insidiously effective by their seemingly carefree delivery.
-His new film LE SOMMET BLEU see’s the unity of three brother bears derailed after they make a strange discovery during their blue topped mountain climb.
-In our interview Julien guides DN through the depths of personal meaning within his latest beguiling short.
+Beneath the inviting comfort of their childlike appearances lay dark narratives full of difficult emotions, rendered all the more insidiously effective by their seemingly carefree delivery.
+His new film LE SOMMET BLEU sees the unity of three brother bears derailed after they make a strange discovery during their blue topped mountain climb.
+In our interview, Julien guides DN through the fraternal history which weaved personal meaning into this beguiling short.

 The wordless nature of your films rewards viewers who actively engage in a decoding of the images to pull meaning from them – what’s the story behind this short?